How do I get my First Aid/CPR Certificate?

 What are First Aid and CPR?

 First Aid is a basic health course that teaches you how to help people in an emergency situation.
-The first and easiest First Aid course will always teach a bit about CPR as well.
+The first and easiest first aid course will always teach a bit about CPR.

-There are two types of First Aid/CPR classes:
+There are two general types of First Aid/CPR classes:

 • Workplace classes: for people who have to know CPR to work at their job